cose-wg/draft-ietf-cose-sphincs-plus/draft-ietf-cose-sphincs-plus.md

 symmetric set is intended to maximize interoperability among early implementations and to keep the JOSE and COSE registries focused.

+SLH-DSA is expected to be most relevant for deployments that specifically need a stateless hash-based digital signature scheme, or that want algorithmic diversity as a fallback to other post-quantum signature schemes.
+Firmware signing in embedded systems is often cited as a primary use case for this algorithm.
+Registration of these algorithms does not imply that every general-purpose JOSE or COSE implementation is expected to support them.

+The algorithms registered in this document identify pure SLH-DSA, as specified by `slh_sign` in Section 10.2.1 of {{FIPS-205}} and `slh_verify` in Section 10.3 of {{FIPS-205}}, instantiated with the parameter set of the same name from Table 2 of {{FIPS-205}}.
+The algorithms registered in this document MUST NOT be used with `hash_slh_sign` or `hash_slh_verify`.

 Future documents may register additional SLH-DSA parameter sets — including higher security categories or the "fast" variants — as deployment experience identifies the need.